The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 • Gross earnings: $47,800 (2024)

-• Vehicle expenses: $11,200 (gas, maintenance, depreciation)
+• Vehicle funds: $11,200 (gasoline, repairs, depreciation)

-• Insurance increase: $1,800
+• Insurance enhance: $1,800

-• Self-employment tax: $5,100 (net profit of $34,700)
+• Self-employment tax: $5,100 (web earnings of $34,700)

-• Health insurance: $4,800 (marketplace plan, no subsidies)
+• Health insurance coverage protection safety security: $4,800 (market plan, no subsidies)

-• Zero retirement savings
+• Zero retirement monetary financial monetary financial savings

-• Net annual income: $23,000 (actually working 52 hours/week including unpaid time)
+• Net annual earnings: $23,000 (fully, truly working 52 hours/week collectively with unpaid time)

-• Effective hourly rate: $8.50
+• Effective hourly price: $8.50

 Case Study 2: The Freelancer Diversification Success